2jw6152/scanQ/README.md

   make characters stand out.

 These steps help Google MLKit produce more accurate recognition results.

+Math formulas detected in the recognized text are extracted and stored with each question so they can be handled separately in the future.

 The Android build requires camera permissions.
 Ensure that your `android/app/src/main/AndroidManifest.xml` includes: